blakethom8/cool-mint/docs/04-core-components/01-api-reference.md

 1. Define new schemas in event_schema.py
 2. Create endpoint handlers in endpoint.py
 3. Update router configuration if needed
-4. Implement corresponding pipeline processors
+4. Implement corresponding workflow processors

 The modular design makes it straightforward to extend the API while maintaining consistency and reliability.